SLDS Grant Convening: Enhancing the Teacher Pipeline in Maryland

 - School Concentrated Poverty as a Driver of Educational Inequities (Maryland Statewide Health Equity Conference, Dec.
 2020) (opens in new tab)

-- Adolescent Homelessness and Long-term Educational and Workforce Outcomes: New Evidence from the Maryland Longitudinal Data System (Beyond Housing Conference, Jan.
-2020)
+- Adolescent Homelessness and Long-term Educational and Workforce Outcomes (Beyond Housing Conference, Jan.
+2020) (opens in new tab)

-- Student and School Concentrated Poverty: What Are the Long-Term Consequences for Academic and Career Outcomes?
-(University of Maryland Baltimore County, Nov.
-2019)
+- Student and School Concentrated Poverty: Consequences for Academic and Career Outcomes?
+(UMBC, Nov.
+2019) (opens in new tab)

 - Applying Longitudinal Data Analysis Methods to Examine Poverty as a Predictor of Wage Trajectories (Morgan State University, Oct.
 2019) (opens in new tab)